 The City Centre BID area includes all the key areas of the commercial heart of the city north of the Floating Harbour.
-Consultation with all the businesses and organisations has already begun and will continue through the ballot date of 5th July 2017.
+Consultation with all the businesses and organisations is made throughout the BID developement.

-Any property with a Rateable Value of £25,000 or above (a lower threshold of £12,000 applies to those with a Premises Licence and permitted to open after midnight) will be entitled to vote in the ballot being held during June though to the 5th July 2017.
+Any non-domestic property with a Rateable Value of £25,000 or above (a lower threshold of £12,000 applies to those with a Premises Licence and permitted to open after midnight) will be liable to pay the BID levy from 1st November 2017.

 All businesses and organisations are included - both public and private sector - as well as offices, shops, leisure and university premises.